karisuchy/stock_analysis/README.md

 ## Summary
 Refactoring is an important part of the code writing process that typically results in improved performance.
 However, refactoring should only be done when there is enough time available to fully test the results.
 In some cases, it may be more efficient to completely re-write the code rather than investing the time to refactor existing code.
 All code, original and refactored, must be thoroughly tested before it is released.

 In this particular case, refactoring was extremely beneficial since it results in a code that Steve can use for large datasets.
-This will not only benefit Steve's parents, but the information on a larger number of stocks will help him provide better advice for all of his clients.
+This will not only benefit Steve's parents, but the information on a large number of stocks will help him provide better advice for all of his clients.